 - cast-on about 50 – 60 stitches with 3 ply to 4 ply yarns.

 You can then make lots of swatches to test different yarns, colours, patterns etc. This can be quite fun and you will get to know your machine and your yarns.

 At first you can just make lots of swatches.
 But yarn can act differently when washed so I often wash and block my swatches to see what the final effect would look like.

 To do this you will need to use a blocking board and rust-proof blocking pins.

 I use soft soft-foam children’s play mat squares.
 You can easily fit these together to block larger garments.

-Acrylic squares may still roll but it is not a good idea to iron them unless you want to kill the yarn.
+Acrylic squares may still roll after blocking and drying but it is not a good idea to iron them unless you want to kill the yarn.
 Killing acrylic makes it floppy but allows a good drape.
 Try knitting two identical squares and then iron one and see the difference.

 I sometimes hold a steam iron a couple of inches above the acrylic fabric, but I would test this out first before you do this to a final garment.
-You can wash and iron (gently pressing) natural fabrics.
+You can wash and iron (gently pressing) natural fabrics like wool and cotton.

 I would strongly suggest that you should label any sampler that you want to keep for future reference.

 You can easily make your own simple labels from card.
 I used a hole punch to make a hole but you could use the end of your scissors if you are careful.